 Joining the Department of Colour Science as a Senior Research Fellow in 2004, I led its two taught MSc programmes.
 I then moved to the School of Design in 2012 where I was programme leader for BA Design and Colour Technology.
 From 2013-2018, I was the School's Director of Student Education.

-I have authored over 50 academic publications which include book chapters on colour management and colour notation systems.
+I have authored over 60 academic publications which include book chapters on colour management, colour notation systems and uniform colour spaces.
 In 2009, I was the co-recipient of the Itek Award for an outstanding publication in the field of imaging science and in 2012 received the CGIV12 Best Interactive Paper award (both from the Society for Imaging Science and Technology).
 I have also contributed towards the development of the ISO 10617 standard for colorimetric communication, and in 2020 was awarded the Society of Dyers and Colourists’ Silver Medal for dedicated services to the Society and colour research.

 After supporting the third European Conference on Colour in Graphics, Imaging and Vision (CGIV 2006) as Audio-visual Chair, in 2013 I was the Publications Chair for the 12th Congress of the International Colour Association, held in Newcastle which attracted over 500 conference papers.
 I was also a member of the organising committee for the 91st Textile Institute World Conference (TIWC 2018: Integrating Design with Sustainable Technology).